By: Darco Jacimovic, for Cannabis Offers

 What this means is that seven of these states tax the consumer for the purchase of marijuana, while four tax the transaction that occurs between distributors and cultivators.

-The seven legal and taxable states are: Alaska, Colorado, Massachusetts, California, Washington, Oregon, and Nevada.
+The seven legal and taxable states are Alaska, Colorado, Oregon, California, Washington, Massachusetts, and Nevada.

 The four legal states with no tax system are: Maine, Vermont, Michigan, and Illinois.